cloudtoid/gateway-core/README.md

 > A header value can be text or an [expression](#Expressions).

-### Discarding headers
+### Discard headers

 The value of inbound headers can be discarded from proxied requests, as well as responses.
-Use the `discarded` option to ignore the value of these headers:
+Use the `discards` option to ignore the value of these headers:

 ```json
 {